 Exploring Pumpkin Bisque: So Many Ways to Make It!

 Today I received a "challenge" from my dear friend and fellow hubber Bill Holland (aka Billybuc).
-In the past few weeks, I have written hubs that feature wonderful, amazing fruits and vegetables such as Brussels sprouts, avocados, and radicchio.
+In the past few weeks, I have written articles that feature wonderful, amazing fruits and vegetables such as Brussels sprouts, avocados, and radicchio.

 He's not buying into any of it.